apache/pulsar/site2/docs/security-kerberos.md

 ## Regarding authorization and role token

 For Kerberos authentication, the authenticated principal is used as the role token for Pulsar authorization.
-For more information of authorization in Pulsar, see [this doc](security-authorization.md).
+For more information of authorization in Pulsar, see [security authorization](security-authorization.md).

 ## Regarding authorization between BookKeeper and ZooKeeper

-Broker(as a Kerberos client) need add this config in `broker.conf` before it can be authenticated by Bookie(as a Kerberos Server):
+Adding `bookkeeperClientAuthenticationPlugin` parameter in `broker.conf` is a prerequisite for Broker (as a Kerberos client) being authenticated by Bookie (as a Kerberos Server):

 ```
 bookkeeperClientAuthenticationPlugin=org.apache.bookkeeper.sasl.SASLClientProviderFactory
 ```

-For more details of how to configuration Kerberos for BookKeeper and Zookeeper, Please reference [BookKeeper document](http://bookkeeper.apache.org/docs/latest/security/sasl/)
+For more details of how to configure Kerberos for BookKeeper and Zookeeper, refer to [BookKeeper document](http://bookkeeper.apache.org/docs/latest/security/sasl/).